cloudflare/cloudflare-docs/content/workers/testing/vitest/configuration.md

 - {{<code>}}singleWorker: {{<type>}}boolean{{</type>}}{{<prop-meta>}}optional{{</prop-meta>}}{{</code>}} — Defaults to `false`

   - Runs all tests in this project serially in the same Worker, using the same module cache.
 This can significantly speed up execution if you have lots of small test files.
-Refer to the [Internal details](/workers/testing/vitest/internal-details/) page for more information on the isolation model.
+Refer to the [Isolation and concurrency](/workers/testing/vitest/internal-details/) page for more information on the isolation model.

 - {{<code>}}miniflare: {{<type>}}SourcelessWorkerOptions & { workers?: WorkerOptions[]; }{{</type>}}{{<prop-meta>}}optional{{</prop-meta>}}{{</code>}}

   - Miniflare sourceless-[`WorkerOptions`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#interface-workeroptions) for configuring bindings and compatibility settings.
 Use the `main` option above to configure the entrypoint, instead of the Miniflare `script`, `scriptPath`, or `modules` options.<br><br>
     If your project makes use of multiple Workers, you can configure _auxiliary Workers_ that run in the same `workerd` process as your tests and can be bound to.
 Auxiliary Workers are configured using the `workers` array, containing regular Miniflare [`WorkerOptions`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#interface-workeroptions) objects.
 Note that unlike the `main` Worker, auxiliary Workers:
     - Cannot have TypeScript entrypoints—you must compile them to JavaScript first
-    - Use regular Workers module resolution semantics—refer to the [Internal details](/workers/testing/vitest/internal-details/#modules) page for more information
+    - Use regular Workers module resolution semantics—refer to the [Isolation and concurrency](/workers/testing/vitest/internal-details/#modules) page for more information
     - Cannot access the `cloudflare:test` module
     - Do not require specific compatibility dates or flags
     - Can be written with the [Service Worker syntax](https://developers.cloudflare.com/workers/reference/migrate-to-module-workers/#service-worker-syntax)